earlye/aws-shell/README.md

 * --mfa (short: -m) provide your mfa command at launch.
 If you *know* your cached mfa credentials are expired, this saves the step of waiting for aws-shell to get access denied.

+* there is now a `profile` command to change profiles after you've started aws-shell.

+* `stacks` now adds `-e` and `-i` parameters so you can exclude or include new stack states in the filter.